haystack/nb/README.md

     * Run backend using command `npm run dev`
     * run UI using command `npm run serve`

-5. access UI on https://localhost:8080/.
+5. Access UI on https://127.0.0.1:8080/ .
 Note: Since we're using a self generated certificate for development, the browser will alert that you are running an insecure server.
 In Chrome type:  thisisunsafe.